mmertama/Gempyre/README.md

 ui.eval("document.getElementById(\"" + check_box.id() + "\").click();");
 ```
 Q: Why Canvas drawings seems to happen in random order?</br>
 A: Canvas drawing is highly asynchronous operation and subsequent `CanvasElement::draw()` operations may not get updated in the order you have called them.
-The solution is either make a single draw call where all items are updated once, or use `CanvasElement::draw_completed()` to wait until each draw has happen. `CanvaElement::draw_completed()` should be used for animations (or game like frequent updates) instead of timers for updating the graphics.
+The solution is either make a single draw call where all items are updated once, or use `CanvasElement::draw_completed()` to wait until each draw has happen. `CanvasElement::draw_completed()` should be used for animations (or game like frequent updates) instead of timers for updating the graphics.
 Like this [example](https://github.com/mmertama/Gempyre/blob/6ef49c831c39f8dd67a0cd656f26dae4a2ff46e0/examples/fire/src/main.cpp#L100)

 Q: Why `Gempyre::Bitmap` merge is not working?</br>
-A: You are likely mergin on uninitialized bitmap. `Gempyre::Bitmap(width, height)` or `Gempyre::Bitmap::create(width, height)` does not initialize bitmap data, therefore it's alpha channel can be zero and bitmap
+A: You are likely merge an uninitialized bitmap. `Gempyre::Bitmap(width, height)` or `Gempyre::Bitmap::create(width, height)` does not initialize bitmap data, therefore it's alpha channel can be zero and bitmap
 is not drawn.
 To initialize the bitmap, use `Gempyre::Bitmap::Bitmap(0, 0, width, height, Gempyre::Color::White)`, or draw a rectangle to fill the Bitmap, after the construction.

 Q: How to scale `Gempyre::Bitmap`?</br>